-The General Studies program requires that a minimum of 9 hours in each area of study be taken in residence at Texas Tech University, so only 9 hours of transfer credit may apply to each area of study.
+- It is not possible to use transfer courses alone to form a complete area of study; the General Studies program requires that a minimum of 9 hours in each area of study be taken in residence at Texas Tech University.

-In order to be eligible to graduate with honors status, 48 of the total applied hours and all hours taken during the student’s senior year must be taken in residence at Texas Tech University.
+- In order to be eligible to graduate with honors status, 48 of the total applied hours must be taken in residence at Texas Tech University.

 How will my courses transfer to Texas Tech?

-Prospective students may use the online Transfer Equivalency Tool to see how their courses may transfer in to TTU.
+Prospective students may use the online Transfer Equivalency Tool to see how courses from other institutions may transfer in to TTU.
 This tool is not an official assessment of how credits from other institutions may be received at Texas Tech; the Registrar's Office must evaluate an official transcript before confirming transfer equivalency.

 What is block credit, and how may it be used in my degree?